Meet Your Licensed Sex Therapist, Amber Lavendel

 Completed Advancing Clinical Education in Sexuality through Institute for Sexuality Education and Enlightenment

-Member of New England Association for Family and Systemic Therapists
+On the Committee of New England Association for Family and Systemic Therapists

 Member of Social Justice Focused Peer Supervision Group